eric-brechemier/the-shape-of-design-french-translation/glossary/suspension-of-disbelief.md

 ## RATIONALE ##

-This common English expression was coined by the poet and philosopher Samuel Taylor Coleridge in "Biographia Literaria", published in 1817 [1][R1]:
+This common English expression was coined by the poet and philosopher Samuel Taylor Coleridge in “Biographia Literaria”, published in 1817 [1][R1]:

 > It was agreed, that my endeavours should be directed to persons
 > and characters supernatural, or at least romantic, yet so as to